lu-jeremy/food-bridge/README.md

 ## Additional features we hope to further develop in the future

-• **Multi-language Support**: Expand to support multiple languages
-• **Dietary Restrictions**: AI understanding of dietary needs and restrictions
-• **Demand Prediction**: ML models to predict food bank needs, depending on external context
+Future development plans include expanding the platform's accessibility through multi-language support, enabling food banks and restaurants from diverse communities to participate more effectively in the food recovery network.
+The system will incorporate advanced AI capabilities to understand and match dietary restrictions and special nutritional requirements, ensuring that food donations align with the specific needs of different populations served by food banks.
+Additionally, machine learning models will be developed to predict food bank demand patterns based on external factors such as seasonal variations, community events, and socioeconomic indicators, allowing for more proactive food distribution planning and improved resource allocation across the network.

 ### Enhanced Matching
 • Real-time updates of food availability